-Implementing industrial robots can incur a fairly high capital cost however, they do prove highly effective and bring a positive ROI.
-This is why prior to decisions being made we always recommend consideration is given to both the investment required and also the ROI you expect to achieve in implementing robots.
-Often the advice we give is to take out asset finance and the ROI of the robot more than pays for the interest on the asset finance.
-However for 2019 the Government has increased the Annual Investment Allowance (AIA) to encourage investment in machinery.
-This investment allowance means that businesses can deduct qualifying capital expenditure from its taxable profits to spend on machinery, tools and other business equipment.
+Implementing industrial robots can incur a fairly high capital cost; however, they prove highly effective and bring a positive ROI.
+This is why, prior to decisions being made, we always recommend consideration is given to both the investment required and the ROI you expect to achieve in implementing robots.
+Often, the advice we offer is to take out asset finance, and the ROI of the robot more than pays for the interest on the asset finance.
+However, for 2019, the Government has increased the Annual Investment Allowance (AIA) to encourage investment in machinery.
+This investment allowance means businesses can deduct qualifying capital expenditure from their taxable profits to spend on machinery, tools and other business equipment.

-The initial set up of industrial robots requires a lot of training and expertise as with any other type of technology, this is because they are excellent for performing many tasks.
-Good automation companies provide a support package of their expertise which is an extremely important factor.
-However, to minimise reliance on automation companies, training can be given to engineers to allow them to program the robots but the assistance of experienced automation companies is still required for the original integration of the robot.
+The initial set-up of industrial robots requires a lot of training and expertise, as with any other type of technology; this is because they are excellent for performing many tasks.
+Good automation companies provide a support package for their expertise, which is a significant factor.
+However, to minimise reliance on automation companies, engineers can be trained to program the robots, but the assistance of experienced automation companies is still required for the original integration of the robot.

-The number of industrial robots has seen a dramatic increase over the years but there are still some limitations to the type of tasks they can perform.
+The number of industrial robots has dramatically increased over the years, but there are still some limitations to the type of tasks they can perform.
 This is why we advise that companies liaise with automation companies prior to implementation to assess the various options available first.
-Sometimes a bespoke automated system may give a better of faster result than a robot.
-A robot does not have everything built into it so often the success or failure of an industrial robotic system depends on how well the surrounding systems are integrated e.g. grippers, vision systems, conveyor systems etc. Use only good trusted robot integrators to ensure optimum results.
+Sometimes, a bespoke automated system may give a better or faster result than a robot.
+A robot does not have everything built into it, so often, the success or failure of an industrial robotic system depends on how well the surrounding systems are integrated, e.g. grippers, vision systems, conveyor systems, etc. Use only sound, trusted robot integrators to ensure optimum results.

 - Working safely with robots

-In addition to the suitability of the robot, safety is also paramount when integrating robots into your production environment.
-This is carried out through risk assessments by either the machine builder or the end user, ultimately the machine has to be fully assessed and CE marked.
-Similarly, there is a misconception that collaborative robots are simple ‘safe’ however before implementation of these takes place, a full risk assessment has also to be carried out to evaluate the speeds, nip points and the possible risks associated with any end effect tooling.
+In addition to the robot’s suitability, safety is paramount when integrating robots into your production environment.
+This is carried out through risk assessments by either the machine builder or the end user; ultimately, the machine has to be fully assessed and CE marked.
+Similarly, there is a misconception that collaborative robots are simply ‘safe’; however, before implementing these, a full risk assessment must also be carried out to evaluate the speeds, nip points and the possible risks associated with any end effect tooling.

 Careful consideration and advice should be sought before investing in robots.
-The aim of this blog was to give you some insight into the aspects that should be considered before implementing industrial robots in your company, we hope it has been successful in doing so.
-If more guidance if required or you would like to find out more on the benefits of industrial robots and how they can best be applied to your project then contact our team of automation experts today.
+This blog aimed to give you some insight into the aspects that should be considered before implementing industrial robots in your company, and we hope it has been successful in doing so.
+If more guidance is required or you would like to learn more about the benefits of industrial robots and how they can best be applied to your project, contact our automation experts today.
 Give us a call on 01382 880088 or email [email protected] for further information.